-One of the best features of MacCleaner 2 Pro has to be the Disk Expert.
+One of the best features of MacCleaner 3 Pro has to be the Disk Space Analyzer.
 This gives you a detailed report of the entire contents of your disk, showing you via colourful circular graphs which files and applications are taking up the most space, and it can even show Hidden files as well.

 Selecting the one you want to delete is as simple as clicking a tickbox next to the item then, once you’ve chosen all the files in question, a single click on the Remove button will claim back all that space.
 The visual nature of the app makes it easy to understand, so it’s not as intimidating for everyday users as a long list of files names and numbers.

 A difficulty Mac users often have is accessing Hidden files.
-MacCleaner 2 Pro makes this easy thanks to the Funter app.
-This handy tool is quickly accessible from the macOS Menu bar along the top of the screen and grants you immediate use of the many features in MacCleaner 2 Pro such as the Disk Expert or Memory Cleaner.
+MacCleaner Pro makes this easy thanks to the Funter app.
+This handy tool is quickly accessible from the macOS Menu bar along the top of the screen and grants you immediate use of the many features in MacCleaner Pro such as the Disk Space Analyzer or Memory Cleaner.
 There’s also a toggle switch that reveals Hidden files, so you can enable or disable the setting in a couple of clicks.

 All of this gives the user a huge amount of insight into the state of their Macs and control over how much storage is used.
 Something worth noting is that many of the features offer an Expert mode that shows not only the general details of applications, but also breaks down the associated files, so you can know exactly what you’re removing.

-At $44.95, MacCleaner 2 Pro is excellent value, especially when you factor in that this is a one-off purchase rather than the yearly subscriptions required by many rival products.
+At $29.95, MacCleaner Pro is excellent value.
 There’s also the added bonus of being able to try the app out for free before committing to spending any money.

 - Modern, clean design